l0r0d0/Project-ideas-for-soc-analyst/Threat Intelligence Aggregator.md

 Database: MongoDB or Elasticsearch for storing and querying threat intelligence data
 Integration: APIs for integrating with threat intelligence feeds, SIEMs, and other security tools
 Frontend: Optional frontend interface for visualization and analysis (e.g., React.js or Dash)

-## License:

-This project is licensed under the Apache License 2.0.
-See the LICENSE file for details.